GE2025: SM Teo Chee Hean steps aside as Indranee Rajah leads PAP slate at new Pasir Ris-Changi GRC

 Ms Lee was also formerly the director of Singtel’s energy business, and deputy director of SP Group’s commercial energy platform.

-She is the mother of a two-year-old, and said during the press conference that she had two miscarriages previously.
+She is a mother of a two-year-old, and said during the press conference that she had two miscarriages previously.

-She said on Monday: “This experience has really grown in ways that I didn't expect, but it also made me more determined than ever to be a voice for those who often feel unheard in the journey of starting a family and subsequently maintaining one.
+“This experience has really grown in ways that I didn't expect, but it also made me more determined than ever to be a voice for those who often feel unheard in the journey of starting a family and subsequently maintaining one," she said.

 “Through my years of volunteering, I've come to the conclusion that the best ideas don't come from the top, but from the ground up, from Singaporeans themselves.
 And I love bringing those ideas to life,” added Ms Lee.